bayardev/easy-docker/README.md

 # EASY-DOCKER

-Collection of shell scripts that make esaier dockers life.
+Collection of shell scripts that make easier dockers life.

 Include them in your images ...